-Bring a taste of the sea to your evening as the temperature finally rises by making grilled fish for dinner.
+Bring a taste of the sea to your summer evening by making grilled fish for dinner.

-It’s easier than you might think — and delicious without much work.
+It’s easier than you might think — and flavorful and satisfying without much work.
 The heat of the grill cooks fish quickly, while keeping it moist.
 It’s so quick that you’ll have time to grill fish after work during the week.
 Or make it special on the weekend with a homemade marinade or spice rub.

 You just need to make sure you oil the grill or the fish to prevent sticking, and you’re set to go.